tridims/tridims.github.io/_posts/2021-08-14-membuat github pages dengan jekyll.md

 You must set the visibility of the repository to public if you use github free account, otherwise if it pro account you can put it in the private.

-And then the next step is to push the jekyll project to this repository and then configure the
+And then the next step is to push the jekyll project to this repository and the repository to be github pages by choosing which branch you want to display.

 ### **Creating jekyl project**

 The next step is to create the jekyll project.
-We can do this from scratsh by doing this step.
-We can do this by first installing jekyll using gem by running this command.
+We can do this from scratch by first initializing the project using this command.

 ```zsh
   jekyll new my-awesome-site